 Repetitive thoughts?
 Release it from your mind by simply writing it down.
 Just getting it out provides a form of relief.
 Also, seeing your thoughts can help you come to terms with what’s on your mind in order to start questioning an unhealthy thought pattern.

 Get your mind off things by shifting your focus to something creative.
 This helps to outlet nervous energy in a productive way.

 Sometimes just talking works wonders.
 Don’t keep everything bottled up.
 Talk about what’s bothering you to those you trust most.
 Just getting it out is so much better than dealing with it alone.
 Who knows, maybe they are going through something similar.

-If you or a loved one is struggling with anxiety that is leading to self medicating with alcohol or other substances, Sandstone Care can help.
+If you or a loved one is struggling with anxiety that is leading to self-medicating with alcohol or other substances, Sandstone Care can help.
 Our goal is to help you address your anxiety’s underlying causes so that you can relax and enjoy life again.
 With support and treatment, you can overcome anxiety and start being your best, happiest self.
-We have locations in Colorado, Maryland and Virginia.
+We have locations in Colorado, Maryland, Virginia, and Illinois.